-reserves on reported claims total \$81.2 million with an additional exposure to adverse development of \$50.3 million if every claim ultimately develops into the full layer limit loss.
+At September 30, 2004, the Property and Casualty Group's estimated total loss exposure related to the events of September 11th remained at \$150 million.
+At September 30, 2004, total paid claims and case reserves on reported claims total \$78.0 million with an additional exposure to adverse development of \$53.5 million if every claim ultimately develops into the full layer limit loss.
 These estimates are based on the September 11th attack being considered one event.
 If the attack comes to be considered two events, the Company anticipates an additional loss of approximately \$22 million.
 Recent court proceedings have ruled that the September 11th attack was a single event under certain reinsurance treaties.
-If this ruling is upheld in the courts, the Property and Casualty Group's World Trade Center reserve could be reduced by approximately \$17 million.
-Until this issue is definitively decided, the Company believes the \$150 million total loss estimate should be sufficient to absorb any potential development that may occur regardless of the determination of the occurrence as one or two events.
+If this ruling is upheld in the courts, the Property and Casualty Group's World Trade Center reserve could be reduced.
+Until this issue is definitively decided, the Company believes the \$150 million total loss estimate remains appropriate and should be sufficient to absorb any potential development that may occur regardless of the determination of the occurrence as one or two events.
 The Company's property and casualty insurance subsidiaries share of losses related to the World Trade Center attack amounted to \$5.8 million in 2001 net of recoveries under the excess-of-loss reinsurance agreement with the Exchange.
 No losses were recognized by the Company's property and casualty insurance subsidiaries in 2002, 2003 or 2004 related to the World Trade Center attack.